 M. Fagotti and F.H.L.
 Essler, “Reduced Density Matrix after a Quantum Quench”, Phys.
 Rev. B 87, 245107 (2013)

-Anastasia’s research interests are very broad within theoretical cosmology and astrophysics: 21-cm cosmology, reionization, large-scale structure, cosmology with Fast Radio Bursts, nature of Dark Matter and other topics.
+After a Phd on cosmological signature of pre-inflationary relics and first stars and their imprints in the 21-cm signal, Anastasia’s research interests remained very broad within theoretical cosmology and astrophysics: 21-cm cosmology, reionization, large-scale structure, cosmology with Fast Radio Bursts, nature of Dark Matter and other topics.

 The subtlety of Ly α photons: changing the expected range of the 21-cm signal, Itamar Reis, Anastasia Fialkov, Rennan Barkana, Monthly Notices of the Royal Astronomical Society, Volume 506, Issue 4, pp.5479-5493, October 2021, doi 10.1093/mnras/stab2089